Your Dad will be happy because he will have your Mum for the rest of his life …

 Jane had 3 great reasons to be happy and smiling again

-- Jane was back in her home she loved – back in a familiar environment – which is ideal when you have dementia.
+- Jane was back in her home she loved – back in her familiar environment – which is ideal when you have dementia.
 She was also back with her primary carer and beloved husband who knew her best.

 Up to this point…none of this has been exceptional care…it’s just what we do every day, exceptionally well.